Albert-IV/archimedes-tux/README.md

 - [x] Add reset switch / pads
 - [x] Fix edge cuts / drilling.
 (Tapi believes this is an issue due to the multiple fillets / outlines in the Ergogen script)
 - [x] Rename repo / files
+- [x] Re-add solder locations for switches instead of only hotswap

 ### To Run Locally